eclipse-vertx/vert.x/core_manual_groovy.md

 To remedy this you can simply deploy more instances of the verticle in the server, e.g.

-    vertx deploy foo.MyServer -instances 20
+    vertx run MyScript.groovy -instances 20

-The above would deploy 20 instances of foo.MyServer to a locally running vert.x instance.
+The above would start 20 instances of MyScript.groovy to a locally running vert.x instance.

 Once you do this you will find the echo server works functionally identically to before, but, *as if by magic*, all your cores on your server can be utilised and more work can be handled.